duckduckgo/Android/README.md

 # DuckDuckGo Android

 Welcome to our android application.
-We are excited to engage the community in development see [CONTRIBUTING.md](https://github.com/duckduckgo/Android/blob/develop/CONTRIBUTING.md).
+We are excited to engage the community in development, see [CONTRIBUTING.md](https://github.com/duckduckgo/Android/blob/develop/CONTRIBUTING.md).

 ## Discuss